 An ecological approach to an examination of the relationships between natural resource bases and the human societies they support.
-Successful completion of this course satisfies the Cultures and Peoples requirement for graduation.

 ANTH 280.
 Selected Topics in Anthropology.
 1 to 4 Hours.

 Introductory-level independent research or exploration in topics not offered in the regular department courses.